4levity/crossoff/README.md

   * LAN address 10.0.2.0/24 (i.e. netmask 255.255.255.0)
   * DHCP range 10.0.2.100 - 10.0.2.200 (or whatever, but not including 10.0.2.2)
   * WPA2-PSK (WPA2 Personal) encryption for the WiFi, using a secure+secret password
-  * No Internet access (recommended)
 * One laptop or PC or Raspberry Pi or similar (also maybe a spare) configured as follows:
-  * Any operating system, Java 8 installed
+  * Any operating system, Java 17 installed
-  * Connected to the router (WiFi or Ethernet) and set up with **static ip address 10.0.2.2**
+  * Connected to the router and set up with **static ip address 10.0.2.2** (default in the Android app)
   * crossoff-server installed and running (optionally you could set it to start automatically on boot up)
   * tickets loaded into crossoff-server database

-* One or more phones/tablets
+Minimally, a Pi Zero W or similar with `hostapd` to act as a WiFi access point could host the service.

+For clients, at least one phone/tablet:

-  * Android KitKat or later
+* Android 5 (Lollipop) or later
+* Camera to read bar codes
-  * Connected to the WiFi
+* Connected to WiFi
 * Running the Crossoff app

-Or ... you could use a Raspberry Pi Zero W with `hostapd` installed as both your server and the WiFi access point, and run the entire service from a small USB battery.

 ## Risks ##